Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 This article is part of Antravia’s Creator Tax Series - a collection of practical guides for U.S. travel bloggers, influencers, and online creators.
 Whether you earn from affiliate links, brand collaborations, or content produced abroad, these resources explain how to stay compliant with the IRS, claim the right deductions, and build a real business around your creative work.

-1. Why the Hobby vs Business Rule Matters
+1. Why is the Hobby vs Business Rule?

-If you earn income from travel content, so either through ads, sponsorships, affiliate links, or digital products, the IRS expects you to declare it.
-The classification of that income determines what you can deduct and how your return is treated.
+If you earn income from travel content, so either through advertisments, sponsorships, affiliate links, or digital products, the IRS expects you to declare it.
+Due to different IRS classifications, it is the classification of that income that determines what you can deduct and how your return is treated.

 Under Section 183 of the Internal Revenue Code, the IRS uses what’s known as the hobby loss rule.
-Its purpose is to stop taxpayers from claiming business losses for activities that are mainly personal or recreational.
-In 2025, these rules remain unchanged and apply to all U.S. creators, whether they live in the United States or abroad.
+The purpose is to stop taxpayers from claiming business losses for activities that are mainly personal.
+Here are the new rules for 2026.

-If your activity is recognised as a business, you can deduct ordinary and necessary expenses under Publication 535 (Business Expenses).
-If it’s treated as a hobby, you must still report income, but you can’t deduct related costs.
+So, f your activity is recognised as a business, you can usually deduct ordinary and necessary expenses under Publication 535 (Business Expenses).
+But If it is treated as a hobby, you must still report income, but you are not allowed to deduct related costs.

-The IRS applies a nine-factor test to judge whether you have a genuine profit motive.
-No single factor is decisive and the IRS looks at the overall pattern of behaviour.
+The IRS tend to apply a nine-factor test to judge whether you have a genuine profit motive.
+No single factor is actually decisive and the IRS looks at the overall pattern of behaviour.

 Do you keep accurate books and records?